AudienceHero/AudienceHero/docs/index.rst

 =====================

 AudienceHero is a modular API-Centric Audience Management System.
-AudienceHero is a free (as in speech, and as in beer) software licensed under the Affero General Public License.
+AudienceHero is a free (as in speech, and as in beer) software licensed under the MIT License.

 Wait!
 What?
 -----------